 Moreover, the citizens of more than 50 countries that demonstrated the highest investment activity in Kazakhstan (among these are USA, Belgium, United Kingdom, Germany, Israel, Spain, Cyprus, UAE, Singapore, Turkey, France, South Korea, etc.) are allowed visa-free entry into Kazakhstan, if their term of stay does not exceed 30 days within one visit and 90 days in total within 6 consecutive months.
 A longer stay requires issuance of a single-entry "business" visa with a term of up to 30 days.
-On 18 May 2023, Kazakhstan and China entered into the Mutual Exemption from Visa Requirements, whereby after ratification and entry into force of the international agreement, citizens of China will be able to stay in Kazakhstan without visa on similar conditions for up to 30 days within one visit and up to 90 days in total within 6 consecutive months.
+On 18 May 2023, Kazakhstan and China entered into the Agreement on Mutual Exemption from Visa Requirements, whereby after ratification and entry into force of the international agreement (since 10 November 2023), citizens of China are able to stay in Kazakhstan without visa on similar conditions for up to 30 days within one visit and up to 90 days in total within 6 consecutive months.
+Similar visa-free entry conditions are stipulated by an agreement between Kazakhstan and Seychelles, which entered into force on 6 January 2024.

-Starting from 7 July 2022, citizens of Iran, China and India may enter Kazakhstan on a visafree basis for a term of up to 14 days within one visit and 42 days in total within 6 consecutive months.
+Starting from 7 July 2022, citizens of Iran and India may enter Kazakhstan on a visa-free basis for a term of up to 14 days within one visit and 42 days in total within 6 consecutive months.